krivenko/libcommute/doc/loperator/space_partition.rst

     The connections are returned as a set of pairs of subspace serial numbers, (source subspace, destination subspace).

+  .. function:: std::vector<sv_index_type> \
+                subspace_basis(sv_index_type index) const

+    Build and return a list of indices of all basis states spanning a given subspace :expr:`index`.

+  .. function:: std::vector<std::vector<sv_index_type>> \
+                subspace_bases() const

+    Build and return lists of indices of all basis states spanning all subspaces in the partition.
+The returned lists are disjoint and their union spans the entire Hilbert space.

   .. function:: template<typename F> \
                 friend void foreach(space_partition const& sp, F&& f)